hack-technicolor/hack-technicolor/docs/Recovery.md

 ### Monitor Serial Console

-A Python program written by Mark Smith is available at <a href="https://github.com/mswhirl/bouncer">GitHub</a> that you can run on a Raspberry Pi which can monitor the serial console output from the modem and then automatically cycle the power to the modem to cause a brown-out condition during boot, to reliably force a temporary bank switch.
+A Python program written by Mark Smith is available at [GitHub](https://github.com/mswhirl/bouncer) that you can run on a Raspberry Pi which can monitor the serial console output from the modem and then automatically cycle the power to the modem to cause a brown-out condition during boot, to reliably force a temporary bank switch.

 Please see the pictures for the physical setup, and the comments at the top of bouncer.py for more technical details (it may require timing tweaks for different models).